2023 Barishal City Corporation election

-The 2023 Barishal City Corporation election was an election in Barisal, Bangladesh, held on 12 June 2023 to elect the next mayor & councillors of Barisal.
-A total of 276,298 people cast their votes in 894 rooms of 126 polling stations in Barishal City Corporation election.
+The 2023 Barishal City Corporation election was a local government election in the city of Barisal, Bangladesh, held on 12 June 2023 to elect the Mayor of Barisal and the Barishal City Council.
+The election resulted in a victory for the Awami League candidate Abul Khair Abdullah.
+In the 40-member City Council, the Awami League won 29 seats, while the Bangladesh Nationalist Party won 9 seats, Bangladesh Jamaat-e-Islami won 1 seat, and independents won 1 seat.
+A total of 276,298 people cast their votes in 894 rooms of 126 polling stations in the election.

 Background

 City corporations, or city councils, are the highest tier among the local councils of Bangladesh—usually composed of cities or metropolitan areas.
 Elections are held every five years to elect the mayors and ward councilors.
 Wards are moreover divided administrative parts of a city, and the number of wards in a city depends on the total administrative area.
 Ward councilors are elected for each ward by their ward residents.
 For every 3 wards, there is a reserved seat for women in the general council, they are also elected by the people.
 But the mayoral elections has been way more politically important and prioritized by both voters and political analysts.

 The Barishal City Corporation (BCC) is one of the 12 City Corporations in Bangladesh.
 It comprises the metropolitan Barisal.
 It is further divided into 30 wards.
 The body was known as Barisal Municipality previously, until it obtained the city corporation status by a ministry of local government declaration on 25 July 2002.